Palestinian Jews: References to Jews in Europe as Palestinians

-Israeli usage
+Israeli Jewish usage

-Yaakov Meir (born in 1856 in Jerusalem), the first Sephardic Chief Rabbi appointed in Mandatory Palestine, preferred not to use the term "Palestinian Jew" due to his Zionist affiliations.
-He spoke fluent Hebrew and encouraged the construction of new Jewish quarters of Jerusalem as well as the re-establishment of an Independent Israeli Jewish State.

-Ben-Zion Meir Hai Uziel (Born in 1880 in Jerusalem), was the Sephardi chief rabbi of Mandatory Palestine from 1939 to 1948, and of Israel from 1948 to 1954.
-He served as a Mizrahi delegate to the Zionist Congress from 1925–46.
+Ben-Zion Meir Hai Uziel (born in 1880 in Jerusalem) was the Sephardi chief rabbi of Mandatory Palestine from 1939 to 1948, and of Israel from 1948 to 1954.
+He served as a Mizrachi delegate to the Zionist Congress from 1925–46.
 As a religious Zionist, he strongly believed in the redemption of Israel and bringing the Jewish exiles back to the land to create a religious Jewish state of Israel.
 As a strong supporter of Israeli nationalism, in his writing The Redemption of Israel he wrote: "We all desire that the in gathering of the exiles should take place from all areas where they have been scattered; and that our holy language will be upon our lips and upon the lips of our children, in building the Land and its flowering through the hands and work of Israel; and we will all strive to see the flag of freedom and redemption waving in glory and strength upon the walls of Jerusalem."

-Mordechai Eliyahu (Born in Jerusalem 3 March 1929 – 7 June 2010) was a prominent rabbi, posek and spiritual leader.
+Mordechai Eliyahu (born in 1929 in Jerusalem) was a prominent rabbi, posek and spiritual leader.
 He served as the Sephardi Chief Rabbi of Israel from 1983 to 1993.
-Because Eliyahu was one of the spiritual leaders of the Religious Zionist movement he refused to use the term "Palestinian" and believed all Jews should refrain from using the term.
+Because Eliyahu was one of the spiritual leaders of the Religious Zionist movement he refused to use the term Palestinian and believed all Jews should refrain from using the term.
 He was an outspoken opponent of the Gaza Disengagement of 2005 and supported Jewish settlements in Gaza and the West Bank.
 He was considered somewhat controversial for his decades-long support of the radical right of the Religious Zionist movement.
 Eliyahu was a friend of Rabbi Meir Kahane and his family.